burnoutberni/someone-is-wrong-on-the-internet/README.md

 1. Navigate to a supported website (see `sites.json` for the list)
 2. Click "Scan page for comments" in the extension popup
 3. If the site is supported, the extension will highlight detected comments
+4. Generate replies in two ways:
-4. Click "Suggest reply" on any highlighted comment to generate an AI response
+   - Click "Suggest reply" on any highlighted comment, or
+   - Right-click on any text and select "Generate gotcha reply" (only available on supported sites)
 5. Choose your preferred tone and language for the response
 6. Copy the generated reply or use it as inspiration